Growing Fruits and Veggies in Small Containers

 Live in an area where you don't have much room to grow fruits and veggies?
 Check out how is it is to grow them in pots.

-Container gardening seems to control a lot of problems you may have gardening in the ground.
+Container gardening seems to control a lot of problems you may have with gardening in the ground.
 I have found that I can control critters and diseases in pots.
-But I have also learned what is really easy to really hard to grow in pots and I would like to share my findings with you.
-I live in Zone 9 and if you live in a different zone, you may have better luck with certain plants in pots that I seem to find hard to grow.
+But I have also learned what is really easy to really hard to grow in pots, and I would like to share my findings with you.
+I live in Zone 9, and if you live in a different zone, you may have better luck with certain plants in pots that I seem to find hard to grow.

 Take a look at these plants that you can grow even if you do not have a garden plot but do have a patio, porch, or balcony with good sun exposure.